drummonds/py-ebay/README.md

 # py-ebay
 This is some sample code of a wrapper to talk to Ebay.
-It uses the ebay-sdk and there are some IPython notebooks sample code.
+It uses the ebay-sdk from here https://github.com/timotheus/ebaysdk-python and there are some IPython notebooks sample code.
+If you find it useful drop me a line at www.drummonds.net

 ## Notes
 I installed using conda create rather than the instructions in ebay-sdk so I had